Commodity fetishism: Ethical consumption

+Ethical consumption is believed by advocates of the theory to allow people to lead more moral lives as well as affect the world by placing economic pressure on firms to change their production processes and products to become more ethical to remain competitive within the greater market.
+The fetishization of nature and natural resources often leads through its commodification as a product to be advertised.
+Conceptual categories need to be "legible, be visible and recognizable" in order to be effective as ethical standards.
+The advertising on items listed and named as fair trade often misrepresents the actual production process, especially in products requiring extensive and hard labor to produce, such as coffee.
+It also often becomes exploitative as it uses the images of ethnic small holders rather than the ethnic migrants and wage laborers who do the majority of the work.
+The use of images not only fetishizes the product, but defines ethicality as a whole.
+A common narrative now is whether or not ethical consumption is at all possible in a globalized world of highly interconnected capitalism and trade.
+It relies on ideas of greenwashing in which producers use environmentalism and fair trade ideals to advertise their products without living up to the ideals.
+The false image of environmentalism disguises the unsustainable practices being utilized.
+Another critique is the overall effectiveness of individual consumer choices without large-scale systemic change through government regulation.
+Accessibility is another issue, as ethical products are often more expensive and less accessible to low-income activists.

 Social alienation

 In The Society of the Spectacle (1967), Guy Debord presented the theory of "le spectacle"—the systematic conflation of advanced capitalism, the mass communications media, and a government amenable to exploiting those factors.
 The spectacle transforms human relations into objectified relations among images, and vice versa; the exemplar spectacle is television, the communications medium wherein people passively allow (cultural) representations of themselves to become the active agents of their beliefs.
 The spectacle is the form that society assumes when the Arts, the instruments of cultural production, have been commodified as commercial activities that render an aesthetic value into a commercial value (a commodity).
 Whereby artistic expression then is shaped by the person's ability to sell it as a commodity, that is, as artistic goods and services.